sounix000/sounix000.github.io/index.md

 ## Professional contributions

-Over the last several years, the majority of my professional work has been in **open source** projects.
+Over the last several years, most of my professional work has been in **open source** projects.
 If you are reviewing my portfolio to assess how I perform in a professional environment, the best way is to skim through the pull requests:

 **SUSE**: